-Many writers consider deadlines the bane of their existence, especially since they have a tendency to lurk around the corner until they jump right out in front of you.
+Many freelance writers consider deadlines the bane of their existence, especially since they have a tendency to lurk around the corner until they jump right out in front of you.
 However, effective time management can help make these deadlines a whole lot less threatening.
 Unfortunately, work distractions often have a way of getting in the way of writing productivity, whether you’re checking your email, looking at social media notifications or getting something to drink.

 Fast Company reports that it takes more than 23 minutes for people to get back on track with a task after they get interrupted.
 Writing doesn’t always happen in a single session, especially if the dreaded writer’s block pays a visit.
 Trying to force the words onto the page may lead to poor-quality writing or grammatical errors.
 Short breaks to reset the brain help, but you have to manage it without losing a lot of time and missing deadlines.
 That’s where the Pomodoro time management technique comes in.

 Francesco Cirillo, a software developer, and consultant created the Pomodoro Technique in the 1980s as a way to boost productivity for software teams.
 The basic concept revolves around time blocks of varying lengths.
 Each work block is 25-minutes long.
 During this period, you focus on the task that you’re working on.
 Once the time is up, you have a five-minute break.
 You repeat this cycle four times in total.
 At the end of the fourth 25-minute block, you take a 15-minute break.